Russian opposition leader Alexei Navalny to spend years in prison | DW | 02.02.2021

 "Political disagreement is never a crime," Macron said.
 "Respect for human rights and democratic freedom are non-negotiable."

-There was a heavy security presence outside the building, where riot police were seen hauling protesters off.
+Security forces were deployed in force outside the court building, where riot police were seen hauling protesters off.
 The OVD-Info monitoring group reported that more than 230 people were detained.
 Outside a nearby metro station large numbers of police mini vans awaited new detainees and police officers randomly searched people coming out of the metro.

 DW correspondent Emily Sherwin said those arrested had been peaceful.